survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 ## Conclusion

 In this chapter, you saw how to port our simple application to use Flux architecture.
 In the process we learned more about **actions** and **stores** of Flux.
 Now we are ready to start adding more functionality to our application.
-We'll add `localStorage` based persistency next and perform a little clean up while at it.
+We'll add `localStorage` based persistency to the application next and perform a little clean up while at it.